mecid/mecid.github.io/_posts/2020-08-19-managing-app-in-swiftui.md

 }
 ```

 As you can see in the example above, we create an app by conforming to *App* protocol and implementing the single requirement, body property.
 Body property should return an instance of scene protocol, and we use the *WindowGroup* scene here. *WindowGroup* is a standard scene type provided by SwiftUI that handles multiple windows on macOS or various scenes on iPadOS.
-We will deep dive into scene management in future posts.
+We will deep dive into scene management in [another post](https://swiftwithmajid.com/2020/08/26/managing-scenes-in-swiftui/).

 You may notice that there is no static main function in the code example that Swift compiler uses as the entry point. *App* protocol has the extension that defines the static main function; that's why we don't need to care about it.